VoxelPi/MCPC/readme.md

-# Utilities for the MCPC
+# MCPC

+This repository contains utilities for the MCPC, minecraft redstone computer.

 ## Assembler